andybalholm/grayland/README.md

 ## How Do You Run Grayland?

+### Inetd Mode

-Grayland expects to be started by inetd, in "wait" mode.
+Grayland can be started by inetd, in "wait" mode.
 On my mail server, I have Grayland installed as /usr/local/bin/grayland, and I have the following line in /etc/inetd.conf: